marouaEzzaki/Ws_Videjuegos_JUnit5/README.md

 # User and Video Game Management Application with JUnit Testing

 ## Description
 This application is a user and video game management system that allows users to register, log in, and manage a list of video games.
-Users can add, list, and delete video games while ensuring data integrity and security.
+Users can add and list while ensuring data integrity and security.

 ## Features